zuttorepo/AllWalletExplorer/README.md

-# ZutthoChain-ZTC
-Zuttocoin cryptocurrency core implementation
+# ZuttoWalletBackend - Instructions and usage